 Focuses on the history of astronomy, the tools of the astronomer and the contents of the solar system including the planets, moons, asteroids, comets, and meteoroids.
 Incorporates laboratory experience.
 This course is a state guaranteed transfer course GT-SC1.
-Prerequisite(s): MAT 160 or higher.
+Prerequisite(s): MAT 106 (MAT 108 does not serve as a prerequisite).
 Four credits.